nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 ### The Bus Stop (1)

-1. Travel west.
-Just before you transition to [The Farm](https://stardewvalleywiki.com/The_Farm), turn your character east, stand near the south side of the path, and drop all forageables on the ground.
-It may take several attempts to drop them as the game seems to choose random distances when throwing items.
-2. Travel west to The Farm.
+1. Travel west to The Farm.

 ### The Farm (2)

+1. Deposit your entire inventory into the Chest.
+Withdraw the following:
+   - Scythe
+   - Axe
+   - Pickaxe
+   - Hoe
-1. Clear a path to the [Backwoods](https://stardewvalleywiki.com/Backwoods).
+2. Clear a path to the [Backwoods](https://stardewvalleywiki.com/Backwoods).
 Try and cut as many Weeds as possible to maximize the chance for Mixed Seeds.
-2. Travel north to the Backwoods at 6:10 pm.
+3. Travel north to the Backwoods at 6:10 pm.

 ### The Backwoods